Texas Is the Reason: Post-break-up and reunions (1998–present)

 Winegard and Brannon joined Charlie Walker of Chamberlain and Jonah Matranga of Far and Onelinedrawing to form the band New End Original, which lasted from 2000 to 2003.
-Klahn's New Rising Sons released two EPs through GrapeOS, were dropped by Virgin Records, and then disbanded; he now plays in the band Atlantic/Pacific with John Herguth of House & Parish.
-New Rising Sons eventually reformed in 2008.
+Klahn's New Rising Sons released two EPs through GrapeOS, and later signed to Virgin Records.
+They disbanded after being dropped by the label, but reformed in 2008.
+Klahn now plays in the band Atlantic/Pacific with John Herguth of House & Parish.
 Daly left the now-defunct Jets to Brazil sometime after their 2002 release, Perfecting Loneliness.

-After nine years apart, Texas Is the Reason decided to reunite to mark the tenth anniversary of the release of Do You Know Who You Are.
-A single show was scheduled for New York City's Irving Plaza on November 25, 2006, but a second show was added for the following night due to an unexpectedly quick sell-out of the first show.
+After nine years apart, Texas Is the Reason decided to mark the tenth anniversary of Do You Know Who You Are by reuniting for a single show at New York City's Irving Plaza on November 25, 2006.
+The show sold out quickly, resulting in the addition of a second show on the following night.
 In interviews leading up to the reunion, the band noted their long-time disappointment at not playing a final show in their home city.
-The band also insisted that the reunion shows were a one-time event, and that they had no plans for further shows: "While we empathize with everyone who wants to come to the show, but can't come for any reason, this will not become a tour and we are not reforming the band.
+They also insisted that the reunion shows were a one-time event, and said there were no plans for additional shows: "While we empathize with everyone who wants to come to the show, but can't come for any reason, this will not become a tour and we are not reforming the band.
 That is as clear a statement as anyone can make."
 Winegard, along with members of other emo bands, formed House & Parish in June 2007.

-In January 2012, it was announced that Revelation Records would be holding a 25th anniversary celebration at The Glass House in Pomona, California in July of the same year.
-The band was approached to reunite once more, but ultimately refused the opportunity.
-Daly, however, traveled to California for the show, featuring a reunited Quicksand, and returned excited about the prospect of another reunion for Texas is the Reason.
-The band then agreed to headline the opening night of Revelation's east coast event in October 2012 at New York's Irving Plaza.
-The show sold out immediately upon going on sale, and the band announced a second night held at the Music Hall of Williamsburg.
+In January 2012, it was announced that Revelation Records would be holding a 25th anniversary celebration at The Glass House in Pomona, California.
+The event was scheduled for July of the same year.
+The band members had been approached about the possibility of another reunion, but ultimately refused.
+Nonetheless, Daly traveled to California for the anniversary show (which featuring a reunited Quicksand), and later expressed excitement about the prospect of another reunion for Texas is the Reason.
+The band then agreed to headline the opening night of Revelation's east coast event in October 2012, at New York's Irving Plaza.
+Tickets sold out immediately after going on sale, so a second night was added at the Music Hall of Williamsburg.
 Daly was quoted as saying, "It's like we have this really cool old car that's in really great shape…it's not built for, like, a cross-country trip, but it's good to take out and drive around the neighborhood."